FritzFlorian/bachelor-thesis-code/reversialphazero/Readme.md

 This test uses more Filters, to see if this helps to improve playing strength.
 It uses 3 more maps then the last run, so 8 maps in total.
+The more complex network did not make any difference.

 ![more_maps average scores](more_maps/final-long-running-test/avg_score.png)